 Community Based Services

-Community Based Service programs offer monitoring services of various levels to a variety of offenders who live in the community.
-Our goal is to keep the community safe while offering offenders the chance to rehabilitate and restore their harm to the community.
+Community Based Service programs offer monitoring services of various levels to a variety of clients who live in the community.
+Our goal is to keep the community safe while offering clients the chance to rehabilitate and restore their harm to the community.
 From Community Service to Community Corrections, CJSD offers a variety of services for low risk to high risk clients.
-Some offenders are sentenced directly to the program by the Courts, some defendants are supervised on Pretrial status, while other are referred for services from other local agencies.
+Some clients are sentenced directly to the program by the Courts, some defendants are supervised on Pretrial status, while other are referred for services from other local agencies.

-Clients are court ordered to check in with Criminal Justice Services Department (CJSD) on a daily basis and are given urinalysis tests, breathalyzer tests and pay fees for the services.
-This is used as a sentence in lieu of jail, as a condition of probation, or while waiting for a bed to open in the Alternative Sentencing Unit or for progression from the Work Release program (ASU).
+Day Reporting: Clients are court ordered to check in with Criminal Justice Services Department (CJSD) on a daily basis and are given urinalysis tests, breathalyzer tests and pay fees for the services.
+This is used as a sentence in lieu of jail or as a condition of probation.

-Criminal Justice Services Department (CJSD) utilizes Electronic Monitoring equipment to track defendants and a variety of offenders in the community.
-Our systems include the ability to monitor home curfews, alcohol and Global Positioning through an ankle monitor.
-These systems allow us the ability to monitor and track an offender 24 hours per day, seven days per week.
-Electronic Monitoring is used as a sentence by the courts in lieu of jail, criminal justice program referrals and Pretrial monitoring as a condition of bond, as well as for monitoring some of our residential and non-residential clients out in the community.
+Electronic Home Monitoring: Criminal Justice Services Department (CJSD) utilizes Electronic Monitoring equipment to monitor justice involved individuals in the community.
+The systems include the ability to monitor home curfews, alcohol and Global Positioning.
+Electronic Monitoring may be used as a sentence by the courts in lieu of jail, criminal justice program referrals and Pretrial monitoring as a condition of bond, as well as for monitoring some of our residential and non-residential community corrections clients out in the community.

-Criminal Justice Services Department (CJSD) offers breathalyzer screening, eye scans, urine screens and ankle monitoring for alcohol.
-The eye scans check the eyes for irregularities and trigger urine screens.
-Criminal Justice Services Department (CJSD) has seen a significant increase in detecting illegal drug use since the implementation of the eye scans in 2004.
-Criminal Justice Services Department (CJSD) completes over 20,000 eye scans over 10,000 urine screens and over 100,000 breathalyzers each year to offenders in the community.
+Substance Testing Services: Criminal Justice Services Department (CJSD) offers breathalyzer screening, urine screens and ankle monitoring for alcohol.
 If you would like more information about substance testing at Criminal Justice Services Department (CJSD) read our Substance Testing brochure for more information.